wikimedia/blubber/docs/configuration.md

 ## base
 `.base` _null|string_

-Base image on which the new image will be built; a list of available images can be found by querying the [Wikimedia Docker Registry](https://docker-registry.wikimedia.org/).
+Base build context for the variant.
+This may be another variant, a [named context](https://docs.docker.com/build/concepts/context/#named-contexts), or an image.

 ## builder
 `.builder` _object_